anasmf1/Deployment-of-the-Uber-Fare-Prediction-Model/README.md

-# Deployment-of-the-Uber-Fare-Prediction-Model
+# Deployment of the Uber Fare Prediction Model

+## Project Overview
-The project is about on world's largest taxi company Uber inc. In this project, we're looking to predict the fare for their future transactional cases.
-Uber delivers service to lakhs of customers daily.
-Now it becomes really important to manage their data properly to come up with new business ideas to get best results.
-Eventually, it becomes really important to estimate the fare prices accurately.
+This project focuses on Uber, one of the world's largest taxi companies.
+In this project, we aim to predict the fare for future Uber trips based on historical data.
+Uber serves millions of customers daily, and managing this data efficiently is essential for driving new business ideas and optimizing services.
+A crucial part of this is being able to predict fare prices accurately for various transactional scenarios.

+## Dataset Information
-The datset contains the following fields:
+The dataset used in this project contains the following fields:

-key - a unique identifier for each trip fare_amount - the cost of each trip in usd pickup_datetime - date and time when the meter was engaged passenger_count - the number of passengers in the vehicle (driver entered value) pickup_longitude - the longitude where the meter was engaged pickup_latitude - the latitude where the meter was engaged dropoff_longitude - the longitude where the meter was disengaged dropoff_latitude - the latitude where the meter was disengaged
-Acknowledgement:
+- **key**: A unique identifier for each trip.
+- **fare_amount**: The cost of each trip in USD.
+- **pickup_datetime**: Date and time when the meter was engaged.
+- **passenger_count**: The number of passengers in the vehicle (driver-entered value).
+- **pickup_longitude**: The longitude where the meter was engaged.
+- **pickup_latitude**: The latitude where the meter was engaged.
+- **dropoff_longitude**: The longitude where the meter was disengaged.
+- **dropoff_latitude**: The latitude where the meter was disengaged.

+## Acknowledgements
-The dataset is referred from Kaggle.
+The dataset is sourced from [Kaggle](https://www.kaggle.com), a platform for data science competitions and datasets.

-Objective:
-Understand the Dataset & cleanup (if required).
+## Objective
+The primary objectives of this project are:

+1. **Understand and Clean the Dataset**:
+   Explore the dataset, identify any missing or inconsistent data, and clean it up as necessary.

+2. **Build Regression Models**:
-Build Regression models to predict the fare price of uber ride.
+   Use machine learning techniques to build models that predict the fare price of an Uber ride based on various features like pickup location, time, and passenger count.

-Also evaluate the models & compare thier respective scores like R2, RMSE, etc.
+3. **Model Evaluation**:
+   Evaluate the performance of the models using various metrics such as R² (R-squared), RMSE (Root Mean Squared Error), and others.
+Compare the performance of different models to determine which one best predicts Uber fare prices.